 Lidocaine is ineffective in preventing hypothermia-induced ventricular dysrhythmias.

-Many authors have advocated prophylactic bretylium in cases of severe hypothermia when spontaneous conversion to ventricular fibrillation is possible.[6, 7] This recommendation is due to the success of such therapy both in controlled animal studies and in anecdotal human reports.
+Many authors have advocated prophylactic bretylium in cases of severe hypothermia when spontaneous conversion to ventricular fibrillation is possible.[6, 7] This recommendation was due to limited success of such therapy both in controlled animal studies and in anecdotal human reports.
+A 2014 review makes no recommendation regarding bretylium or other antidysrhythmics, owing to inadequate evidence.
 Note the following:

 To prevent cardiac dysrhythmia with continued hypothermia, rescuers or paramedics should attempt rewarming in the field.
 (A notable exception would be isolated frostbite injury in which limb rewarming would preclude self-rescue because of pain.)
 Note the following: